-Fashion, like art, demonstrates an evolving documentation of the age that we live in, alongside the culture that has been developed along the way.
+Fashion, like art, demonstrates evolving documentation of the age we live in, alongside the culture developed along the way.
 It is always obsessed with the current moment and finding new trends, but this time is more complex than any other.
-Despite the standstill that has been brought among us due to lockdown and quarantine, designers have tried to remain creative and find different ways to innovate their existing ideas while coming up with new ones.
+Despite the standstill brought among us due to lockdown and quarantine, designers have tried to remain creative and find different ways to innovate their existing ideas while coming up with new ones.

 2021, however, will hopefully bring an end to the designer block, with a new emergence of up-and-coming creators offering new insight and perspective to the current landscape, creativity means no bounds.
 So with this new and hopeful year which is soon approaching (thank God), here is a small list of the new trend setters that are predicted to breathe new life into the fashion world.
 Whether already established or up-and-coming, here are five designers to look out for in the future.

-From Miley Cyrus and Jhené Aiko, to Munroe Bergdorf, Bella Thorne and now Cardi B for her newest Billboard cover; Sohee Park is definitely a talent worth keeping an eye on this year.
-Her notorious looks that she debuted at the CMS graduate show included iridescent fabrics and gradient hues, those in which were featured on the cover of LOVE magazine, a major accomplishment for any emerging designer, let alone someone straight out of university!
-Christian Cowan was also amazed by her talent and asked her to collaborate with him on a trio of looks for his Spring 2021 collection, as well as the Marc Jacobs show, in which she made flower brooches and headpieces for his Spring 2020 after interning previously.
+From Miley Cyrus and Jhené Aiko to Munroe Bergdorf, Bella Thorne and now Cardi B for her newest Billboard cover, Sohee Park is definitely a talent worth keeping an eye on this year.
+The notorious looks that she debuted at the CMS graduate show included iridescent fabrics and gradient hues, those in which were featured on the cover of LOVE magazine, a major accomplishment for any emerging designer, let alone someone straight out of university!
+Christian Cowan was also amazed by her talent and asked her to collaborate with him on a trio of looks for his Spring 2021 collection and the Marc Jacobs show.
+She made flower brooches and headpieces for his Spring 2020 after interning previously.
 Check out her work here.

 Chinese designer Dingyun Zhang has always lived in the fast lane.
-Alike to Sohee, Dingyun is a fresh graduate who has come straight out of Central Saint Martins and has only been on the rise since.
-From designing for Kanye West’s YEEZY to being included to Dazed 100 List, the designer proclaims his manifesto for fashion is “a theoretical bond of sustainable ideas about long term comfort, materials, and functionality.”
-Alongside his dedication to sustainability, Zhang designs clothes that tell stories from underrepresented demographics around the world who face environmental and economic challenges.
+Like Sohee, Dingyun is a fresh graduate who has come straight out of Central Saint Martins and has only been on the rise since.
+From designing for Kanye West’s YEEZY to being included to the Dazed 100 List, the designer proclaims his manifesto for fashion is “a theoretical bond of sustainable ideas about long term comfort, materials, and functionality.”
+Alongside his dedication to sustainability, Zhang designs clothes that tell stories from underrepresented demographics worldwide who face environmental and economic challenges.
 With followers including A$AP Ferg, A$AP Nast, Daniel Arsham, Tremaine Emory, Jerry Lorenzo and Sean Wotherspoon; Zhang has already built a catalogue of famous admirers and rightfully so.
 Find him via Instagram.

-70’s inspired but 2020 present; Asata Maise is the rising designer who considers herself to be an unconventional modern day couturier.
+70’s inspired but 2020 present; Asata Maise is the rising designer who considers herself an unconventional modern-day couturier.
 Asata Maise began her eponymous brand in 2016 based on the cornerstones of sustainability and an exploration of history.
-Her Instagram page and website is littered in warm tones, demonstrating a clear reminiscent inspiration from the 70’s and 90’s fashion era.
-Based in Wilmington, Delaware, Maise makes one-of-a-kind items of clothing that she sources, designs, and models all herself.
+Her Instagram page and website is littered in warm tones, demonstrating a clear reminiscent inspiration from the ’70s and 90’s fashion era.
+Based in Wilmington, Delaware, Maise makes one-of-a-kind clothing items that she sources, designs, and models all herself.
 Ethically made and ethnically showcased, this Asata is one of the more morally conscious and yet hypnotic designers out there right now- don’t sleep!
 Check her out here: https://www.asatamaise.com/

 Unicorns, rainbows, and a world where everything is bright and ethereal; this is the world that Japanese womenswear designer Tomotoka Koizumi will take you to.
-Based in the creative minefield that is Tokyo, Koizumiis best known for his puffy cotton-candy creations, which were the talk of New York Fashion Week throughout last winter.
+Based in Tokyo’s creative minefield, Koizumi is best known for his puffy cotton-candy creations, which were the talk of New York Fashion Week throughout last winter.
 Koizumi.
 Remember the name.
 It’ll be in bright lights.
-Find them here: http://www.tomo-koizumi.com/
+Find them here: http://www.tomo-koizumi.com/.

 CHRISTIAN JOHN ROGERS

-As explained in his website, the Christopher John Rogers brand exists to create emotional and sensitive clothing with a focus on effortful dressing, directed towards an individual with a strong sense of self.
-Based in New York City, he designs clothing with an emphasis on quality manufacturing and timeless appeal, whilst encouraging whoever wears his designs “to take up space”.
-Being named as ‘One to Watch’ in fashion week by Vogue, he isn’t exactly a mysterious riser but is a creative colourful mastermind who is worth observing throughout the years nonetheless.
-Find Christopher here: https://christopherjohnrogers.com/
+As explained in his website, the Christopher John Rogers brand exists to create emotional and sensitive clothing, focusing on effortful dressing, directed towards an individual with a strong sense of self.
+Based in New York City, he designs clothing with an emphasis on quality manufacturing and timeless appeal whilst encouraging whoever wears his designs “to take up space”.
+Being named as ‘One to Watch’ in fashion week by Vogue, he isn’t exactly a mysterious riser.
+Still, he is a creative, colourful mastermind who is worth observing throughout the years nonetheless.
+Find Christopher here: https://christopherjohnrogers.com/.